-Spring has sprung, and most Vancouverites are desperate to leave the dreary winter behind and experience springtime in the city.
+Spring is right around the corner, and most Vancouverites are desperate to leave the dreary winter behind to experience springtime in the city again.

 Here are 15 ideas for outings with your sweetheart.